High Performance Bonus Fee

 “Cut-off Date” for a performance period means:

-The end of the month of a specific performance period.
-We determine the cut-off date because you agree that the performance fee shall be determined and be paid on a monthly basis.
+The end of the quarter of a specific performance period.
+We determine the cut-off date because you agree that the performance fee shall be determined and be paid on a quarterly basis.
 However, if the cut-off date is for the month of June, then the cut-off date is also the yearend date.

 “Benchmark” means the agreed benchmark per annum after management fees, but before deducting the performance fee, confirmed by yourself and your financial planner.